-8.3.8 The applicant identified various paragraphs in the second draft he wished deleted or amended.
-These related to the authority's provision of a brochure to the building owners as he said there was no evidence for this, comments by the authority's engineer relating to the recent Wellington earthquake, which he said were 'only reported to give the appearance of "scientific authority" to the contention that a moderate earthquake is somehow very severe', and comments regarding the relationship between MM and earthquake duration.
+8.3.9 The applicant identified various paragraphs in the second draft he wished deleted or amended.
+These related to the authority's provision of a brochure to the building owners, as he said there was no evidence for this; comments by the authority's engineer relating to the recent Wellington earthquake, which he said were 'only reported to give the appearance of "scientific authority" to the contention that a moderate earthquake is somehow very severe'; and comments regarding the relationship between MM and earthquake duration.

-Applicant's submissions on the reasoning in the second draft determination
+The reasoning in the second draft determination

-- 8.3.9 The applicant criticised the presentation of arguments in the discussion section of the second draft and also asked for a number of amendments.
-His concerns included: - the issue of earthquake duration and how this was presented - the authority's formulation of its EQPB policy, which he does not believe was acceptable at the time or that its subsequent actions were validated because this policy had been consulted on - the NZSEE guidelines, which he does not accept were best practice for its time, saying there should have been a cost-benefit analysis of different cut-off points (for earthquake-prone buildings), and that they did not provide a robust methodology in the hands of experienced engineers - the interpretation of the meaning of ultimate capacity compared with that in determination 2012/043 (he considered the latter correct) and implications arising from use of the term 'fail in a structural sense', interpretation of 'likely' as something akin to 'could well occur' as in the context of a dangerous building (he said this was used as another way of expressing reasonable probability or possibility and did not change or weaken this test), and the representation of some of the applicant's arguments relating to this - the representation of his evidence and analysis on the probability of collapse, which he said omitted the GNS Science-based analysis and the probabilities he presented for a design level earthquake were still very low and clearly much lower again for a moderate earthquake. - 8.3.10 The applicant further said it was agreed that the GNS Science methodology generated a probability of a building collapsing in a year as 1:40,000 which was not a reasonable probability or possibility even if this was accepted as the meaning of
+- 8.3.10 The applicant criticised the presentation of arguments in the discussion section of the second draft and also asked for a number of amendments.
+His concerns included: - the issue of earthquake duration and how this was presented - the authority's formulation of its EQPB policy, which the applicant does not believe was acceptable at the time or that the authority's subsequent actions were validated because this policy had been consulted on - the authority's application of its EQPB policy, which he does not believe was done correctly in this case as it did not review its property files for this building or the adjoining one - the NZSEE guidelines, which he does not accept were best practice for its time, saying there should have been a cost-benefit analysis of different cut-off points (for earthquake-prone buildings), and that they did not provide a robust methodology in the hands of experienced engineers as in this case they had 'got it hopelessly wrong' - the interpretation of the meaning of ultimate capacity compared with that in determination 2012/043 (he considered the latter correct) and implications arising from use of the term 'fail in a structural sense'; the interpretation of 'likely' as something akin to 'could well occur', as in the context of a dangerous building (he said this was used as another way of expressing reasonable probability or possibility and did not change or weaken this test); and the representation of some of the applicant's arguments relating to this

+• the representation of his evidence and analysis on the probability of collapse, which he said omitted the GNS Science-based analysis and the probabilities he presented for a design-level earthquake, which were still very low and clearly much lower again for a moderate earthquake

-'likely', and that the Supreme Court decision noted that building safety was not the only consideration in interpretation of the Building Act.
+8.3.11 The applicant further said it was agreed that the GNS Science methodology generated a probability of a building collapsing in a year as 1:40,000, which was not a reasonable probability or possibility even if this was accepted as the meaning of 'likely', and that the Supreme Court decision noted that building safety was not the only consideration in interpretation of the Building Act.